dnyanraja/Testimonials/README.md

 # Testimonials
-This plugin creates custom post called testimonials, where you can add testimonials for your site.
+This plugin creates custom post called testimonials through which user can add testimonials to the site.
+Then there are different shortcodes available to display those testimonials in different way like slider, carousel or plain text.

 To display testimonials list
  Usage : 	[list-testimonials]